-Although Adrian achieved joint first place in Northern Ireland in A-Level Art and Design in 2003, he opted out of going to Art College in favour of pursuing his academic studies.
+Although Adrian achieved joint first place in Northern Ireland in A-Level Art and Design, he opted out of going to Art College in favour of pursuing his academic studies.
 This relative freedom prevented formal artistic instruction from quashing Adrian’s notably individual style.
-In truth the idiosyncratic nature of his work is likely to be the very reason for its popularity.

-Musical themes are often found in Adrian’s work also.
-He was highly commended in the final of Northern Ireland Young Musician of the Year (2002) and in 2006 received a scholarship for the second year running to study voice at the Ulster College of Music.
+Although best known for his depictions of Irish landscape, musical themes are also often found in Adrian’s work too.
+In his younger years he was highly commended in the final of Northern Ireland Young Musician of the Year and received scholarships to study voice at the Ulster College of Music.
 His studies there earned him the title (LLCM) Licentiate of the London College of Music.
 Until recently, Adrian performed regularly with the Belfast Philharmonic Choir.

 In 2016 Adrian moved his Kilrea studio and gallery to the North Coast for the summer season.
 Given the success of the gallery at 99 Mark Street Portrush, Adrian relocated his practice there on a more permanent basis and joined forces with his wife and fellow artist Evana Bjourson to create Margey & Bjourson Art Studio & Gallery.
 The couple have set-up home in the area also and are now raising their young family on the stunning Causeway Coast.
 Being immersed in his inspiration on a daily basis has brought a new vigour and maturity to Adrian’s work over the past few years.